ajitham123/DEM_observer/README.md

 # DEM_observer

-This is the MATLAB code for the paper:
+This MATLAB code performs the state and input estimation for a linear state space system with coloured noise using the Free energy principle from neuroscience.
+This is based on the paper:

 A. A. Meera and M. Wisse, "**Free Energy Principle Based State and Input Observer Design for Linear Systems with Colored Noise**," 2020 American Control Conference (ACC), Denver, CO, USA, 2020, pp. 5052-5058, doi: 10.23919/ACC45564.2020.9147581.